Shantanusharma949/Hulu-Website-Clone-Prototype/README.md

 # Hulu-Website-Clone-Prototype
-It is the prototype of Hulu movie Website
+It is the prototype of Hulu movie Website.
+It contains simple login validation using javascript.
 ![screen](https://user-images.githubusercontent.com/65448326/168586914-d077afb0-d854-47e4-9874-38706ea833ef.png)